nivato/devops-finals/infra/modules/eks-cluster/README.md

-# vpc
+# eks-cluster

-A module to create AWS VPC, AWS Public and Private Subnets
+A module to create AWS EKS Cluster